High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Quadrature on Domains Implicitly Defined by Multivariate Polynomials

-Other changes in the smoothness of ${\mathcal F}(x)$, i.e., those arising from junctions and branching points internal to the cube $(0,1)^{d-1}$, require additional tools.
-The location of these changes, specifically their base points, can be implicitly characterised by making use of \textit{discriminants} and \textit{resultants}: a key tool in algebraic geometry, these methods take in as input one or two polynomials and output a new polynomial whose roots pinpoint the location of the shared roots of the input (and its derivative, in the case of discriminants).
-More details on their use will be given in \cref{sec:resultants}; for now, it suffices to state their application yields multivariate polynomials, in one fewer dimensions, whose zero level sets contain the set of points $\mathcal P$ and $\mathcal R$ discussed earlier.
-These polynomials, in conjunction with the upper- and lower-face restrictions of $\phi_i$, are used to complete the partitioning of the base integral's domain into one or more connected components.
+An implicit characterisation of $\mathcal P$ and $\mathcal R$ requires additional tools, namely \textit{discriminant} and \textit{resultant} methods.
+A key tool in algebraic geometry, these methods take in as input one or two polynomials and output a new polynomial whose roots pinpoint the location of the shared roots of the input (and its derivative, in the case of discriminants).
+More details on their use will be given in \cref{sec:resultants}; for now, it suffices to state their application yields multivariate polynomials, in one fewer dimensions, whose zero level sets contain the set of points $\mathcal P$ and $\mathcal R$.
+These polynomials, in conjunction with the upper- and lower-face restrictions of $\phi_i$ used to characterise $\mathcal Q$, complete the partitioning of the base integral's domain into one or more connected components.